Alfred P. Sloan Professor of Management

 Wanda Orlikowski is the Alfred P. Sloan Professor of Management and a Professor of Information Technologies and Organization Studies at the MIT Sloan School of Management.

-Orlikowski holds a BComm and an MComm in business information systems from the University of Witwatersrand and an MPhil and a PhD in information systems from New York University.
+Orlikowski holds a BComm and an MComm in business information systems from the University of the Witwatersrand and an MPhil and a PhD in information systems from New York University.

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.